tonethar/IGME-330-Master/notes/demo-iife.md

   window['RiTaEvent'] = RiTaEvent;
 ```

-- So what is happening is that the RiTa.js library is keeping nearly ALL of its functions and variables *private* and protected in the iffy function, but then assigning 7 top level objects to the `window` object, which makes them available for the developer to use.
+- So what is happening is that the RiTa.js library is keeping nearly ALL of its functions and variables *private* and protected in the Iffy function, but then assigning 7 top level objects to the `window` object, which makes them available for the developer to use.
 These 7 objects are `RiTa`, `RiString`, `RiGrammar`, `RiMarkov`, `RiWordNet`, `RiLexicon` and `RiTaEvent`
-- Let's try out some code to prove to ourselves that code has been "exported" from the iffy.
+- Let's try out some code to prove to ourselves that code has been "exported" from the Iffy.
 Go ahead and create and open up the *rita-tester.html* page below in a web browser, and open the web inspector:

 **rita-tester.html**